AriESQ/CrostiniTips/README.md

 apt update
 apt install -y cros-guest-tools
 ```
 At some point this install will fail.
 Possibly on the `cros-ui-config` package.
-This appears related to the Chromium OS Sommelier package which provides the Wayland service for graphical dekstop apps.
+This appears related to the Chromium OS Sommelier package which provides the Wayland service for graphical apps.

 Shutdown the container with `shutdown -P now`